Table of contents

 - Do refurbished products come with a warranty?

-When buying a refurbished product, one of the most important factors is the cosmetic condition.
-Whether that be a refurbished iPhone or a refurbished MacBook, you want to be confident that the refurbished device you’re buying doesn’t look beat up and that it won’t entirely fall to pieces the minute you open the box.
+When buying a refurbished product, one of the most important factors to consider is the cosmetic condition.
+Whether a refurbished iPhone, a refurbished MacBook, or any other tech item, you want to be confident that the device you’re buying doesn’t look beat up and won’t entirely fall to pieces the minute you open the box.

 Keep in mind that a good refurbished product has:

 - been treated right by its previous owner;

 - been appropriately repaired by the retailer or manufacturer;

 - gone through a rigorous testing process before going on the market.

 The good news is that there is an entire grading scale in place regarding the cosmetic quality of refurbished devices.
 We’ll get into the specific definitions and cover all the essential information you need to know below.

 A refurbished grade is a quality classification of a refurbished product regarding its cosmetic condition.
 It can also be called cosmetic grade or refurb grade.

 The refurbished grade of a product mainly depends on three factors: